OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-07.md

 ## Luke 7:48

-Then Jesus said to her, “Your sins are forgiven.”
+Then Jesus assured her, “Your sins are forgiven.”

 ## Luke 7:49